 Though famous for songs like ‘Trouble’ and ‘Hard Headed Woman’, there is an overlooked duet early on in the film with Elvis singing along with a black street vendor.
 It is a song that emphasises Elvis’s own southern roots and huge debt to Afro-American music.
 And how old and staid everybody looks compared to Elvis – even his contemporaries!
 He was so fresh and so damned beautiful that he takes your breath away.

-Most of his best films are from his early days, with Jailhouse Rock (watch it here on CHILI) appearing in 1957 (and the only Elvis Presley film to be added to the National Film Registry).
+Most of his best films are from his early days, with Jailhouse Rock (you can stream it here) appearing in 1957 (and the only Elvis Presley film to be added to the National Film Registry).
 There are a couple of dramatic non-singing roles, but the studios were eager to exploit his appeal as a singing star and from 1961 only singing roles came his way.
 Although Hawaii was his most popular destination, Elvis can be seen all soldiering on location in Germany in G.I.
 Blues, frolicking in Seattle in It Happened at the World’s Fair and cavorting on Brazilian beaches in Fun in Acapulco.